Military Retirement Benefits: The Master Checklist 2.0

 i.
 Letter from DFAS that servicemembers (SMs) receive upon retirement (pay status), showing expected amount of retired pay and calculations

 j.
-If a document cannot be obtained through SM’s signed release or discovery from SM, then obtain it from the retired pay center, which may be DFAS (Army, Navy, Air Force, Marines Corps) or the Coast Guard Pay and Personnel Center (serving the USCG and the commissioned corps of the Public Health Service and the National Oceanic and Atmospheric Administration, or NOAA), the Guard/Reserve headquarters or state adjutant general’s office, or other military agency, as applicable, by submitting a court order or a subpoena which has been signed by a judge.
+Sometimes a document can be obtained through discovery from SM.
+Or it may be obtained with the SM’s signed release from the retired pay center, which may be DFAS (Army, Navy, Air Force, Marines Corps) or the Coast Guard Pay and Personnel Center (serving the USCG and the commissioned corps of the Public Health Service and the National Oceanic and Atmospheric Administration, or NOAA), or the Guard/Reserve headquarters or state adjutant general’s office, or other military agency, as applicable.

 2. “Who’s in charge here?”
 This is about the rules for division of military retired pay and the Survivor Benefit Program (SBP).

 a.
-Division of military pensions is authorized by USFSPA, which is an enabling act allowing states to divide pensions but does not require it; Act does not specify a method of division and contains some restrictions.
+Division of military pensions is authorized by USFSPA, an enabling act allowing states to divide pensions; the Act does not specify a method of division and contains some restrictions.

 b.
 SBP is the survivor annuity program for pension division, to allow a former spouse (FS) to continue to receive payments after the member/retiree dies.
 10 U.S.C.
 1447 et seq.